-Silverstone’s place on the F1 calendar is locked in for the long-term, and its ‘Arena’ layout has been in place since 2010, with last year’s being the fourth event to have the start/finish straight and pits complex relocated to this new section of the former World War II airfield.
+Silverstone’s current ‘Arena’ layout has been in place since 2010, with last year’s being the sixth event to have the start/finish straight and pits complex relocated to this new section of the former World War II airfield.

 The circuit has always been a high-speed spectacle, with ferocious corners like Copse, the Becketts/Maggotts sweeps and Stowe laid out for drivers to navigate with a heavy right foot and plenty of bravery.
 But the problem with so few proper braking points was that overtaking had become too difficult.